 - Put a business insurance policy in place which offers general liability, business property insurance or employee-related coverage.

 - Hire employees, if necessary, such as full-time, part-time, or contract.

 - Select the vendors to do business with.

-- Market your business through social media channels,
+- Market your business through social media channels.

-How to Choose the Perfect Small Business Idea for Your Own Business
+How to Choose The Right Business Idea